Essays in Positive Economics: Place in economic methodology

 Friedman is acknowledged as a pivotal figure in the Chicago school of economics.
 The essay can be read as a manifesto for that school.
 Still, Melvin Reder writes that a significant minority of Chicago-school economists such as Ronald Coase and James M. Buchanan have written as if "the validity of an economic theory lies in its intuitive appeal and/or its compatibility with a set of common-sense axioms rather than the conformity of its implications with empirical observation."
 Friedman's criterion of fruitfulness and usage of 'positive', however, seem to blur this point.

 The essay's core claim and representation were by the late 1980s widely deployed in mainstream economics, even if methodological judgments, like other regulative judgments, are not purely positive.
 Its critics however, had by then long pointed out the flaw in Friedman's reasoning: by shielding assumptions from the requirement of realism, Friedman admits falsehoods as part of his theory.
 He defends against this by requiring only certain phenomena of interest to be explained, but as Samuelson pointed out, this can lead to unscientific cherry-picking of results.
 Samuelson dubbed Friedman's principle the F-Twist, avoiding naming it after Friedman directly out of courtesy.

 Daniel M. Hausman described "The Methodology of Positive Economics" as "the most influential work on economic methodology of [the twentieth] century."
 He later noted that its influence was waning due to an empirical turn in economics that took place at the end the century, although by 2012 it still commonly served "as a way of avoiding awkward questions concerning simplifications, idealizations, and abstraction in economics rather than responding to them."

+Recepetion

+In a 1954 review for Econometrica, economist Frank Hahn criticized the book.